preetishkakoty/preetishkakoty.github.io/content/post/msca_fellowship/index.md

   caption: ''
 ---

-Preetish Kakoty received a [**Marie Sklodowska-Curie Actions Postdoctoral Fellowship**](https://marie-sklodowska-curie-actions.ec.europa.eu/about-msca) for a proposal titled "Resilience Enhancement through Multi-Hazard Recovery Analysis of Earthquake and Flood-Affected Infrastructure".
+I feel honored to have received a [**Marie Sklodowska-Curie Actions Postdoctoral Fellowship**](https://marie-sklodowska-curie-actions.ec.europa.eu/about-msca) for a proposal titled "Resilience Enhancement through Multi-Hazard Recovery Analysis of Earthquake and Flood-Affected Infrastructure".
 Preetish will move to [University College London](https://www.ucl.ac.uk/) in January 2026 to start this project with [Professor Carmine Galasso](https://www.carminegalassoresearch.com/).